oroinc/documentation/user/back-office/marketing/content-widgets/index.rst

 Manage Content Widgets in the Back-Office
 =========================================

+.. hint:: This section is a part of the :ref:`Content Management Concept Guide <concept-guide-content-management>` topic that provides the general understanding of the tools that help manage the content of your website, such as web catalog, landing page, content blocks, widgets, and WYSIWYG editor.

 .. hint:: This feature is available since OroCommerce v4.1.1.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 Content widgets are snippets of structured information that you can insert into any WYSIWYG field in your application. :ref:`WYSIWYG fields <getting-started-wysiwyg-editor-field>` are available throughout OroCommerce; for example, in category descriptions, on edit pages of products, content blocks, and landing pages.

-There are three content widget types:
+There are four content widget types:

 * An Image Slider
 * A Contact Us form
-* A Copyright
 * A Product Mini Block
 * A Product Segment